Resalehout/probability-distribution-package/README.md

 HOW TO INSTALL In your command line, type: "pip install gdb-probability"

-To use either object, open your python interpreter in your command line or use whatever IDE is available and input: "from gdb-probability import Binomial, Gaussian"
+To use either object, open your python interpreter in your command line or use whatever IDE is available and input: "from gdb_probability import Binomial, Gaussian"